-Its long ski trails take skiers through the stunningly beautiful country of the Val Tronchea National Park, and a brand new dedicated cable car takes guests right into the heart of the milky way ski region.
-This relatively new resort was the venue for the Cross country Ski and the Combined events at the 20th Olympic Winter Games.
+Its long ski trails take skiers through the stunningly beautiful country of the Val Tronchea National Park, and a brand new dedicated cable car takes guests right into the heart of the Milky Way ski region.
+This relatively new resort was the venue for the Cross Country Ski and the Combined events during the Turin 2006 Olympic Winter Games.

-For the sweet-toothed, these Alps also produce delicious natural honey, sweets flavoured with honey and fruits, as well as classic herb-based liqueurs like “genepy”.
+For the sweet-toothed, these Alps also produce delicious natural honey, sweets flavoured with honey and fruits, as well as classic herb-based liqueurs like genepy.
 The cuisine of the Piedmont region is some of Italy’s finest, and can be superbly enjoyed at the wonderful Pragelato Ski Resort.

 There aren’t many activities in the resort for non skiers beside husky rides.
 For non skiers, it is recommended to stay in the Club Med Pragelato resort as they have a number of non skiing activities to get involved in.